PaulSchweizer/flowpipe/flowpipe-for-vfx-pipelines.md

-# Flowpipe for VFX and Animation Pipelines aka the Workflow Design Pattern
+# Flowpipe for VFX Pipelines

 Flowpipe was inspired by commonly experienced challenges in vfx/animation pipelines.